 OTC medications that may help include:

-- Pain relievers.
-Pain caused by pressure buildup in the sinus cavities may be relieved by aspirin, acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+Pain relievers.
+Pain caused by pressure buildup in the sinus cavities may be relieved with acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 Other home remedies you may want to try:

 - Inhale warm water vapor.
 Drape a towel over your head as you breathe in the moist air from a bowl of warm or moderately hot water.
 Or take a hot shower, breathing in the warm, moist air.

 - Apply warm compresses.
 Place warm, damp towels around your nose, cheeks and eyes to ease facial pain.